 House Velaryon was House Targaryen’s oldest and most trusted ally.
 The two families also strengthened their bond with marriages.
 Of course, not all marriages are happy.
 And sometimes they help lead to war.

-House of the Dragon will show you how when it premieres on HBO August 21.
+House of the Dragon will reveal its timeline and new conflicts when it premieres on HBO August 21.